czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Eroded the power of American unions and factory jobs in the US became lower paid, with fewer benefits and less security

   - Personal Computing and Communications
-    - Advances in the 70s moved the main locus of computing from large centralized main frames and smaller sized mini computers to the individual desktop
+    - Advances in the 70s moved the main locus of computing from large centralized mainframes and smaller sized mini computers to the individual desktop
       - First in business offices and research centers, and then in homes
       - The IBM PC was a revelation to society in the capability it put into the hands of its users
         - Lacked a friendly UI, which was supplied by the Apple line of personal computers, which borrowed from innovations at Xerox PARC to create a new level of interaction